 Events such as economic pullbacks can result in a lower prime rate.
 Currently, the prime rate is 3.25%, with the federal funds rate having recently been lowered to nearly 0% due to concerns raised by the pandemic and ongoing market uncertainty.
 The prime rate is currently sitting at one of the lowest rates seen all year, and in over a decade.

 How To Qualify For The Prime Rate

-All lending is an exercise in making smart decisions with money by accounting for relative levels of risk.
-If you’re a low-risk borrower, that can make you a good candidate to get the best possible interest rates.
-How do you demonstrate that?
+Worth keeping mind here: All forms of lending are an exercise in making smart decisions with money by accounting for relative levels of risk.
+If financial institutions perceive you to be a low-risk borrower, it can make you a good candidate to get the best possible interest rates available.

-One of the first things any lender will look at in determining your qualifications is your credit score.
-The higher it is, the better your chance at being approved for the loan and qualifying for better rates.
-The length of your credit history also matters because the longer you can show positive credit behaviors like making payments on time, carrying little or no credit card balance month-to-month and only applying for the credit and loans that you need, the better.
+To this extent, one of the first things any lender will look at in determining your qualifications, and how much of a potential risk that you might present, is your credit score.
+The higher it is, the better your chances of being approved for a loan are and that you have of qualifying to receive better interest rates.
+The length of your credit history also matters because the longer you can show regular and timely payment of financial debts, carrying little or no credit card balance month-to-month, and only applying for the credit and loans that you need, the better.

 The Bottom Line

-For further information on the inner workings of loans and lines of credit, check out the rest of the Quicken Loans® Learning Center.
+For further information on the inner workings of loans and lines of credit, be sure to visit our Learning Center.